Robb Stark – Night’s Silver Wolf King

 “Fool’s blood, king’s blood, blood on the maiden’s thigh, but chains for the guests and chains for the bridegroom, aye aye aye.” aSoS, Davos II

-Patchface proclaims this when Ser Davos appears in Aegon’s Garden at Dragonstone after surviving the Battle of the Blackwater.
-This is one of Patchface’s more obvious “prophecies,” one that does not take place under the sea and is easily identifiable by the reader after the deed is done.
+Patchface delivers this line when Ser Davos enters returns to Dragonstone after surviving the Battle of the Blackwater.
+This is one of Patchface’s more obvious “prophecies,” and in retrospect, is easily identifiable by the reader.
 It’s a referral to the Red Wedding and comes across as a prophecy but I suspect it’s more likely to be a formula for a ritual.
 What Patchface does not tell us is what the ritual is supposed to invoke.

 The connection between the theme of rising from the dead and Patchface’s verse to Davos becomes clearer when viewed in the context of the whole chapter.
 By a miracle, Davos manages to escape both wildfire and drowning during the Battle of the Blackwater.
 He washes up on the Spears of the Merling King, an equally lethal place.
 After languishing there for days he is rescued by a ship captained by a man sympathetic to Stannis.
 It is from the captain that he learns of Renly’s shade leading the lion’s van to a Lannister/Tyrell victory over Stannis.
 Davos then visits Salladhor Saan who is taking inventory of stock down in a cog named Bountiful Harvest.
 The pirate is both glad and surprised to see him, embracing him and greeting him thus: